Axual/terraform-provider-axual/docs/resources/application.md

 ### Required

-- `application_id` (String) The Application Id of the Application, usually a fully qualified class name.
+- `application_id` (String) The Application ID of the Application, usually a fully qualified class name.
 Must be unique.
 The application ID, used in logging and to determine the consumer group (if applicable).
 Read more: https://docs.axual.io/axual/2024.1/self-service/application-management.html#app-id
 - `application_type` (String) Axual Application type.
 Possible values are Custom or Connector.
 - `name` (String) The name of the Application.
 Must be unique.
 Only the special characters _, -, and . are valid as part of an application name.
 - `owners` (String) Application Owner